 38) Grand Marnier: (1880)

-A variant of triple sec/orange liqueur is Grand Marnier which first appeared in 1880.
-It was originally called “Curaçao Marnier,” in reference to the aged brandy base rather than a neutral spirit which gives Grand Marnier a heavier and earthier taste.
+A variant of triple sec/orange liqueur is Grand Marnier, which first appeared in 1880.
+Initially, it was called “Curaçao Marnier,” in reference to the aged brandy base, which gives Grand Marnier a heavier and earthier taste.

 39) Vin d’orange